3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

-- Time for this slide: TODO
+- Time for this slide: 1m
 - Idea/goal of this slide: To show that meta-arm has everithing neccessary and even more.
 - What to say: